We feel confident in making this statement for several reasons:

 And finally, another method we employ is sculpting.
 By shaving and sanding large billets of urethane foam, we can mold virtually any shape for use as a pattern.
 To stabilize the finished model, a layer of fiberglass is applied giving it a surfboard-like quality which will allow it to stand up to some light hammering.

-To augment the two wheeling machines in the shop, we have a P-7 Pullmax and the Kraft former 324 "Piccolo".
+To augment the two wheeling machines in the shop, we have the Kraft former 324 "Piccolo".
 Additionally, we have accumulated a vast array of tooling which accompany these two hammers.
 Shrinking, stretching, beading, doming and louvering are cleanly and accurately performed in a fraction of the time required if only traditional hand methods were used.

 If the ash frame of your classic car needs attention, we have every tool and piece of equipment on site necessary to implement repairs or re-construction.
 With this equipment, we feel we are the best equipped small shop in the country.

 Without this ingredient, all the other elements are useless.
 It takes years to develop the skills necessary to perform the task of constructing fine coachwork.
 At Panel Craft LLC we think our hands are the best in the business!